jdscolam/Rapptor.Mods.Feathers/readme.markdown

 Credit Where it is Due
 --

+Thank you to God, and Jesus Christ for everything.

 Lots of #highfives for @elmofromok, @lucypepper, @po, @q, @clapson, @elyse, @trine, @aphroditesoftwr, and others for beliving in me and giving me ideas.

 Lots of thanks for @mas for keeping me musically inspired during the project.